Theoretical Chemistry and Modeling

 TARGET AUDIENCE

-The minimum educational requirement is a bachelor's degree.
-The recommended bachelor's degrees for admission to the first year of the master's program are in physical chemistry, chemistry, or physical sciences.
+The admission requirement is a three-year degree.
+The recommended bachelor's degrees for admission to the first year of the master's program are those with a major in physical chemistry, chemistry, or physical sciences.

-• Prerequisites: This program is primarily intended for students who hold a general bachelor’s degree in physical chemistry or chemistry.
-Students holding a general bachelor’s degree in science may apply by submitting an application.
+• Prerequisites: This program is primarily intended for students who hold a general bachelor’s degree with a major in physical chemistry or chemistry.
+Students who hold a general bachelor’s degree in science may apply by submitting an application.

 • Recommended prerequisites: a bachelor's degree with a major in physical chemistry or chemistry.